Ask Slashdot: How Does One Freely Use Bitcoin In the Land of the Free?

 So why is it still a topic to discuss on a site that's supposed to be "News for Nerds, Stuff that Matters"?
 It's not news to us, and it's more or less irrelevant unless you're on the wrong end of a cryptolocker.

+Bitcoin as a financial system is made impractical in the long term by the fact that it is limited in the total number that can be issued.
+After the last one is issued, the intent is for the value of them to simply go up.
+It was proposed as an in-built method to combat inflation, however what it really is is a way for the inventor to pad his own pockets by owning a significant fraction of the total number of bitcoins that can ever be produced.
+In a best-case scenario, this means he now owns a fract

-Pay your taxes (Score:4, Insightful)
+Pay your taxes (Score:5, Insightful)

 Buy foreign.
 (Score:2)

-anti-money laundering laws (Score:1)
+anti-money laundering laws (Score:2, Insightful)

 Is it really as surprise that a scheme designed to facilitate money laundering is not allowed without a paper trail in the US?

-Bit coin is not money (Score:3)
+Bit coin is not money (Score:5, Insightful)

 In addition BitCoin is slow, not entirely trust worthy (you can argue the fact that one farming group controls more than 50% of the computing power used to back bitcoin is a real problem), doesn't understand the basics of monetary policy (price fluctations anyone), let alone a way to implement it.
 These could all be contributing factors as to why large organizations are not willing to exchange goods and services for bitcoin.